-- Site-specific tumor boards (typically one to three per week – see below)
+- Site-specific tumor boards (typically 1 to 3 per week – see below)

-On average we expect the resident will attend one to three hours of Tumor Boards every week while on a clinical service, yielding 150+ hours of multi-disciplinary teaching and experience over the three clinical years.
-In addition, the resident will likely attend further Tumor Boards during his or her elective time.
-Tumor Boards at the Norris Cotton Cancer Center include:
+On average the resident attends 1 to 3 hours of Tumor Boards every week while on a clinical service, yielding 150+ hours of multi-disciplinary teaching and experience over the 3 clinical years.
+In addition, the resident attends further Tumor Boards during his or her elective time.
+Tumor Boards at the Norris Cotton Cancer Care Pavilion Lebanon include: